What is the group structure?

 - Do you often feel unable to manage your own life?
 Does life often feel overwhelming or distressing?

 Do I have to share?

 No, the focus is on learning skills, not self-disclosure.
 Members are at times asked to share their goals and ways they have practiced the new skills.
 Group members are asked not to disclose ineffective coping strategies as this can be triggering for other group members.

 How much time does it take?

 The group lasts for one hour weekly for about 10 weeks.
 Consistent attendance is expected.
 The group focuses on teaching skills of mindfulness, how to regulate emotion, improve relationship skills, and manage distress when feeling overwhelmed.
 All group members are expected to commit to reducing unhelpful coping and to practice the skills between sessions.
-So the group is an hour long, but members are asked to devote time to reviewing materials and practicing the skills outside of the group time.
+Although the group meeting is an hour long, members are asked to devote time to reviewing materials and practicing the skills outside of the group time.

 When is the Group?

 The group is still forming for the spring semester.
 The day and time will be dependent upon the schedules of those that are interested in participating.
 If you are a client and would like to participate, please discuss your interest with your therapist.
 If you are not a current client, please email us at firstname.lastname@example.org to express your interest.